-The Provo airport is small, with limited tourist services.
-A restaurant, Gilley's Cafe (tel.
-649/946-4472; open 7 days a week for breakfast and lunch), is near the domestic arrivals and departures area -- it has surprisingly good food and a dynamite (good and spicy) conch chowder.
+The Provo airport has limited tourist services.
+Gilley's Cafe (tel.
+649/946-4472; open 7 days a week for breakfast and lunch), near the domestic arrivals and departures area, has surprisingly good food and a good and spicy conch chowder.
 The international departure lounge has a few duty-free shops -- including Jai's (tel.
 649/941-4324), which sells fine jewelry; Maison Creole (tel.
 649/946-4748), which sells charming handcrafted items (most of which are made in Haiti); and Turquoise Duty-Free (tel.
 649/946-4536), which sells liquor and Cuban and Dominican cigars -- but the only food source is a snack bar with microwave pizza, chips, gum, and drinks.
 If you have a long wait ahead of you -- and hungry kids in tow -- consider getting a bite at Gilley's before your flight.